 We have agreements with certain professional sports leagues and teams, sporting event facilities and media companies for tickets, suites, advertising, marketing, promotional and sponsorship opportunities including communication with partner customer databases.
 Some of the agreements provide us with exclusivity to access the aforementioned rights within the casino and/or sports betting category.
-As of March 31, 2024 and December 31, 2023, obligations related to these agreements were \$566 million and \$605 million, respectively, with contracts extending through 2040.
+As of June 30, 2024 and December 31, 2023, obligations related to these agreements were \$537 million and \$605 million, respectively, with contracts extending through 2040.
 These obligations include leasing of event suites that are generally considered short term leases for which we do not record a right of use asset or lease liability.
 We recognize expenses in the period services are received in accordance with the various agreements.
 In addition, assets or liabilities may be recorded related to the timing of payments as required by the respective agreement.

-We continue to expand into new markets with projects such as our partnership with the Eastern Band of Cherokee Indians to build and develop Caesars Virginia which is estimated to open a permanent facility in December 2024.
-The permanent development has a budget of \$650 million and is expected to include a premier destination resort casino along with a 320 room hotel and world-class casino floor including 1,300 slot machines, 85 live table games, a WSOP Poker Room, a Caesars Sportsbook, a live entertainment theater and 40,000 square feet of meeting and convention space.
-Additionally, we are developing Harrah's Columbus Nebraska which is a casino development expected to feature a new one-mile horse racing surface, a 40,000-square-foot-casino and sportsbook with more than 400 slot machines and 20 table games, as well as a restaurant and retail space.
-In the second quarter of 2023, temporary gaming facilities for Caesars Virginia and Harrah's Columbus Nebraska opened while the permanent facilities are being constructed.
-The temporary gaming facility for Harrah's Columbus Nebraska closed on March 20, 2024 in anticipation of the permanent facility opening in May 2024.
+Our partnership with the Eastern Band of Cherokee Indians to build and develop Caesars Virginia is estimated to open its permanent facility in December 2024.
+The permanent development has a budget of \$650 million and will include a premier destination resort casino with a 320-room hotel, 1,300 slot machines, 85 live table games, a WSOP Poker Room, a Caesars Sportsbook, a live entertainment theater and 40,000 square feet of meeting and convention space.
+Caesars Virginia's temporary facility opened on May 15, 2023 and the permanent facility is scheduled to open in December 2024.
+Construction of Caesars Virginia's permanent facility is being funded in part by cash flows from the temporary facility as well as funds available under the CVA Credit Agreement.

+Additionally, on May 17, 2024, we opened the permanent facility of Harrah's Columbus Nebraska which is a casino featuring a new one-mile horse racing surface, a 40,000-square-foot-casino and sportsbook with more than 400 slot machines and 20 table games, as well as a restaurant and retail space.

-As a condition of the extension of the casino operating contract and ground lease for Harrah's New Orleans, we were also required to make a capital investment of \$325 million on or around Harrah's New Orleans by July 15, 2024.
+As a condition of the extension of the casino operating contract and ground lease for Caesars New Orleans, formerly Harrah's New Orleans, we were also required to make a capital investment of at least \$325 million on or around Caesars New Orleans.
 The capital investment involves the rebranding of the property to Caesars New Orleans which includes a renovation and full interior and exterior redesign, updated casino floor, new culinary experiences and a new 340-room hotel tower.
-The project has a current capital plan of approximately \$430 million, and as of March 31, 2024, total capital expenditures have been \$329 million since the project began.
+The project has a current capital plan of \$430 million and is expected to be complete in late 2024.

-Cash used for capital expenditures totaled \$264 million and \$272 million for the three months ended March 31, 2024 and 2023, respectively, related to our growth, renovation, maintenance, and other capital projects.
-The following table summarizes our capital expenditures for the three months ended March 31, 2024, and an estimated range of capital expenditures for the remainder of 2024:
+Cash used for capital expenditures totaled \$593 million and \$573 million for the six months ended June 30, 2024 and 2023, respectively, related to our growth, renovation, maintenance, and other capital projects.
+The following table summarizes our capital expenditures for the six months ended June 30, 2024, and an estimated range of capital expenditures for the remainder of 2024.
+Excluding capital expenditure relating to Caesars Virginia, we estimate 2024 cash capital expenditure spend of approximately \$800 million.

-Three Months Ended March 31, 2024 Estimate of Remaining Capital Expenditures for 2024
+Ended June 30, 024 Estimate of Remaining Capital Expenditures for 2024

-(In millions) Ac ctual Low High
+(In millions) A ctual Lo ow I High

-Growth and renovation projects \$ 79 \$ 250 \$ 300
+Growth and renovation projects \$ 189 \$ 140 \$ 190

-Caesars Digital 24 70 90
+Caesars Digital 49 45 65

-Maintenance projects 89 200 300
+Maintenance projects 187 135 195

-Total estimated capital expenditures from unrestricted cash 192 520 690
+Total estimated capital expenditures from unrestricted cash 425 320 450

-Caesars Virginia (a) 72 230 280
+Caesars Virginia (a) 168 130 180

-Total \$ 264 \$ 750 \$ 970
+Total \$ 593 \$ 450 \$ 630

-(a) On April 26, 2024, the joint venture entered into a new five-year \$425 million pro rata bank financing to fund the remaining capital expenditures associated with the permanent casino resort facility, which is expected to open in December 2024.
-Excluding joint venture capital expenditure, we estimate 2024 cash capital expenditure spend of approximately \$800 million.
+(a) On April 26, 2024, Caesars Virginia, LLC entered into a new five-year \$425 million pro rata bank financing to fund the remaining capital expenditures associated with the permanent casino resort facility, which is expected to open in December 2024.